EricHaggar/password-cracker/README.md

 **Chosen Algorithm** : I decided to use the Power Set Theorem in order to generate all possible combinations of these 5 rules.

+Once all passwords generated and hashed using the SHA-1 algorithm, they are stored in 2 databases.
+The first is a java.util.HashMap and the second is my own implementation of a hash table.
+The [leakedAccounts] (https://github.com/EricHaggar/PasswordCracker/blob/master/leakedAccounts.txt) are then searched in the databases to crack the passwords.

 ## Getting Started

 Clone the repository with: